MajorChe/scheduler/README.md

 <img src="https://github.com/MajorChe/scheduler/blob/master/public/docs/layout.png"
      alt="Layout"
-     width=120%;/>
+     width=150%;/>

 ## Project Description
-Interview Scheduler is a Single Page App that allows Lighthouse Labs Students to book, edit, and track interviews with mentors.
+Interview Scheduler is a Single Page App that allows students to book, edit, and track interviews with mentors or teachers.
 The app uses React hooks to allow users to add, edit, and delete interviews in real time.
 Student, interviewer, and interview data is persisted to the API server using a PorsgreSQL database.
 The client app sends requests to the API server through HTTP in JSON.
 Cypress and Jest unit, end-to-end, and integration tests were used to catch errors and test user-stories.

 ### Features